BrianSchroer/sparky-test-helpers/SparkyTestHelpers/api.md

 _class SparkyTestHelpers.Exceptions.AssertExceptionThrown_

-This class is used to assert than an expected exception is thrown when a test action is executed.
+Used to assert than an expected exception is thrown when a test action is executed.

-Why use this class instead of something like the VisualStudio TestTools ExpectedExceptionAttribute?
+Why use this instead of something like the VisualStudio TestTools ExpectedExceptionAttribute?

 * It lets you to check the exception message.
 * It lets you assert the exception is thrown for a specific statement, not just anywhere in the code under test.